mbaumer/us_hep_funding/docs/_states/SC.md

 [Back to top](#top)
 ## SC-05 -- Rep. Ralph Norman (R) -- [Wikipedia](https://en.wikipedia.org/wiki/SC-05)
 ### Committees
-Ralph Norman is the #9 Democrat on the House Committee on Science, Space, and Technology
+Ralph Norman is the #9 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```